 The meeting was one of happenstance.
 He was entered a building – the headquarters of an insurance company – I happened to be photographing at the time.
 This was in Parktown, a leafy suburb on the edge of the city in Johannesburg, South Africa.
 Some while later, I got to see the results of some photography he had done for annual report for Halls Citrus Estates [part of the HL Hall and Sons Group].

-What was striking about this annual report and what set it apart from other photography of the period was the use of colour – workers in blue overalls, orange of the oranges and the verdant green, lots of green.
-There was something different about this work.
+What was striking about this annual report and what set it apart from any other photography of the period was the use of colour – workers in blue overalls, orange of the oranges and the verdant green, lots of green.
+There was something very different about this work.
 And, remember, this was long before the Internet.
-So, there were no on-line searches to be had.
+So, there were no on-line searches or references to be had.
 Only direct references – as the work in hand and the mention of a name.

 But, I detract and quite severely so.
 I brought up Eggleston because I wanted to look at photographers who, more or less, define a place with their photography.
 Eggleston more or less defines Memphis.
 Whether fairly so or not, is another matter.
 Another photographer is Martin Parr.
 At one time he was and, perhaps still is, the quintessential English photographer.
 Some credit Robert Frank with defining America.
 Some may credit Vivian Maier with defining Chicago, Garry Winogrand seems to have defined New York and Robert Doisneau, Paris.
 To say the list is endless would be throwing away small change.
 But, and hopefully, you get my meaning.